 At Brompton Community Primary School, ongoing assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
 Practitioners also take into account observations shared by parents and/or carers.
-Children's progress and attainment is tracked through the school tracking system 'Target Tracker.'
-Summative assessments are inputted on a halftermly basis against the 17 Early Learning Goals (ELG) stating whether a child is 'on track' or 'not on track' to achieve the ELG by the end of the year.
-Any future learning or gaps are identified and then addressed.
+Children's progress and attainment is tracked through the school tracking system 'SONAR.'
+Summative assessments are inputted on a half-termly basis against the 17 Early Learning Goals and any future learning or gaps are identified and then addressed.